rohit19209/COVID-19-Data-Analysis/README.md

 Prerequisite tools as follow:
 1) Jupyter Notebook (IDE) - To perform the computations for data analysis in python language that include import of libraries & datasets, analysis, create multiple Statistical Visualisations and save the Python File (.ipynb).
-2) Microsoft Excel - To open and/or read the structured or semistructed data.
+2) Microsoft Excel - To open and/or read the structured or semistructured data.
 <br/>

 Steps to use the prerequisite tools: